 • Artificial Intelligence

 Last but not least, in 2019 EU Member States as well as the EU institutions themselves will face an unprecedented challenge following the exit of the UK from the EU.
 At this stage, the impact of Brexit on the continuity of supply of medicines to patients and the recognition of professional qualifications for health professionals in both sides of the Channel is still uncertain.
 However, the European Medicines Agency has stated it is likely this will result in medicines shortages and it may also impact clinical research which is crucial to deliver innovative treatments to patients.The Pharmacy profession strongly believes that, working together, the Member States of the EU can add genuine value to national efforts to improve the effectiveness of health systems and delivering patient-centred-care to their communities.
 Members of the European Parliament have an important role in promoting and facilitating such coordination.

 We believe however that this should happen within the framework of certain principles:

-We call on candidates for the European Elections, of whatever political orientation, to adopt and promote these principles and to guarantee that health remains a top priority for the EU institutions.
+We call on the new Members of the European Parliament, of whatever political orientation, to adopt and promote these principles and to guarantee that health remains a top priority for the EU institutions.